EricWang12/GreatLake_simple_resnet/README.md

 If everything goes well, you should see the job running and dump the output in the `logs/` folder.

-### TODO: multi-GPU example
+###  multi-GPU example

 ```bash
 sbatch submit_job_2gpu.sh
 ```

-Pretty much the same as the single-GPU example, but probably need more cpu for the dataloader.
+Pretty much the same as the single-GPU example, update CPU and mem according to the ratio mentioned above.